MerginMaps/docs/src/howto/manage/troubleshoot.md

 ## Community Support

+ - Join our [community chat on Slack](https://merginmaps.com/community/join) and ask questions!
  - See [GIS Stack Exchange](https://gis.stackexchange.com/questions/tagged/lutra-input-app) with **lutra-input-app** tag to ask questions and see other users' answers.
  - See [QGIS Online docs](https://www.qgis.org/en/docs/index.html) for QGIS Desktop related problem